-These pages will open as PDF files which can be downloaded:
+These pages will open as PDF files:

 An Interesting Case in Wakefield Court House - 1841, by Jo Heron

 A fascinating tale of deceit and lies in Wakefield Court House.
 This case was very interesting in that as well as highlighting the abuses to the system and defrauding His Majesty’s Custom and Excise, it also gave us details of the process of the malting of grain, used in brewing, vinegar production and other products.

 "By Water to Wakefield"

 The canal network - and its fascinating history - was revealed in a series of talks on 16th, 23rd and 30th April by eminent local historian John Goodchild.
 Notes on these talks follow: